There are new requirements for the Tour of Heroes app:

 - Add a

-<my-heroes>element to the app template just below the heading so we still see the heroes.
+<my-heroes>element to the app template just below the heading so you still see the heroes.

 AppComponentso Angular recognizes the

-AppComponentbecause we'll need it in every other view.
+AppComponentbecause you'll need it in every other view.

 - Add the supporting

-We're ready to take the next step.
-Instead of displaying heroes automatically, we'd like to show them after the user clicks a button.
-In other words, we'd like to navigate to the list of heroes.
+Instead of displaying automatically, heroes should display after users click a button.
+In other words, users should be able to navigate to the list of heroes.

 The Angular router is a combination of multiple services